Our email: [email protected].

 Encountering the Shadow in Buddhist America by Katy Butler on sexual abuse in the San Francisco Zen Center

 Clergy Sexual Misconduct and the Misuse of Power A 10-page summary of research on clergy abuse of power, with a special focus on Buddhist teachers.

 How Sexual Misconduct Shatters Spiritual Communities: Lessons for Buddhists An article about how An Olive Branch works with communities.
 “Once followers split into factions, conflict at the organization level typically erupts and the sangha becomes paralyzed.”

 Resource list from Faith Trust Institute:

 Sample Professional Codes

-Ethics Policy Example of an ethics policy at a Zen community.
+Ethics Policy A more typical example of an ethics policy at a Zen community.
 “The responsibility for maintaining appropriate and clear boundaries always rests with the teacher.”